1.Initiated by: International Society for Selenium Research (ISSR)

 6.2 Selenium bioavailability assessment in food products

-Staple crops and animals will be assessed for selenium bioavailability, which will provide additional informations for understanding selenium dietary intake in humans (THIS IS THE SAME AS 6.1!!!).
+Staple crops and animals will be assessed for selenium bioavailability, which will provide additional informations for understanding selenium dietary intake in humans.

 6.3 Selenium dietary intake survey and humans health evaluation